 The Texas Rangers have a mystique all their own.
-Whether watching roundhouse kicks by Chuck Norris on the television series Walker, Texas Ranger or reading about the adventures of Augustus McCrae and Woodrow Call in Larry McMurtry’s Lonesome Dove series of books, many people have grown up with a sense of awe around the Texas Rangers, and it's not unfounded.
+From watching roundhouse kicks by Chuck Norris on the television series "Walker, Texas Ranger" to reading about the adventures of Augustus McCrae and Woodrow Call in Larry McMurtry’s "Lonesome Dove" series, many people have grown up with a sense of awe over the Texas Rangers, and it's not unfounded.
 This is an elite group of law enforcement personnel.

 The Texas Rangers have morphed since their formation by Stephen F. Austin in 1823.
 They began as a small group who came together to protect their fellow colonists.
-Today’s Texas Rangers are an elite law enforcement unit who lead criminal investigations in the following areas: major crimes, unsolved crimes, serial crimes, public corruption, officer-involved shootings and border security.
+Today’s Texas Rangers are a respected law enforcement unit that leads criminal investigations in major crimes, unsolved crimes, serial crimes, public corruption, officer-involved shootings, and border security.

 - Special Weapons and Tactics (SWAT) Team

-- Explosive Ordnance Disposal (EOD) Unit
+- Explosive Ordnance Disposal (EOD) unit

 - Ranger Reconnaissance Team